Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Synthetic Access Time Trace Generation

 Next, we transform the $S_{Training}$ and $S_{Testing}$ datasets into labeled datasets such that it is suitable for training LSTM architecture in a supervised manner.
 This means for every data-point (input feature) in the input $S_{Training}$ time series, we have an output data-point (output feature).
 Since our LSTM architecture predicts one step at a time, the output ground truth time series is obtained by shifting the input time series by a factor of one.
 Each data-point $y_{i}$ in the output time series is the $x_{i+1}$ data-point in the input time series.
 Thus, the $S_{Training}$ and $S_{Testing}$ datasets are transformed into tensors of $P \times 2 \times 1$ and $(Z-P) \times 2 \times 1$ dimensions, respectively.

-\textbf{Training - } The goal of the training is to identify suitable weights that minimize a loss function using the transformed labeled $S_{Training}$ dataset.
+\textbf{Training --- } The goal of the training is to identify suitable weights that minimize a loss function using the transformed labeled $S_{Training}$ dataset.
 We use the Mean Squared Error (MSE) between the estimated and the actual data-points in the output time series of the labeled $S_{Training}$ dataset as the loss function for our training.

-For training, we use the gradient descent based optimization algorithm based on adaptive learning rates called Adam proposed by Kingma et al.~\cite{kingma2014adam}.
-The Adam optimizer is described in Algorithm 1 and can be explained as follows. $f(\theta)$ is the stochastic objective function whose expected value $E[f(\theta)]$ is to be minimized with respect to parameters $\theta$. $f_{1}(\theta) \cdot\ldots\cdot f_{T}(\theta)$ denote the value of the function at over each time-steps $1, 2, \ldots T$.
-And $g_{t} = \nabla_{\theta}f(\theta)$ denotes the gradient, i.e. the vector of partial derivatives of $f_{t}$ with respect to $\theta$ at each time-step $t$.
+For training, we use the gradient descent based optimization algorithm based on adaptive learning rates called Adam proposed by Kingma \etal~\cite{kingma2014adam}.
+The Adam optimizer is described in Algorithm 1 and can be explained as follows. $f(\theta)$ is the stochastic objective function whose expected value $E[f(\theta)]$ is to be minimized with respect to parameters $\theta$. $f_{1}(\theta) \cdot\ldots\cdot f_{T}(\theta)$ denote the value of the function over each time-step $1, 2,\ldots,T$.
+And $g_{t} = \nabla_{\theta}f_{t}(\theta)$ denotes the gradient, i.e.~the vector of partial derivatives of $f_{t}$ with respect to $\theta$ at time-step $t$.
 The algorithm evaluates the exponential moving averages of the gradient ($m_{t}$) and the squared gradient ($v_{t}$) at each time step $t$.
 The hyper-parameters $\beta_{1}, \beta_{2} \in [0,1)$ control the rate of exponential decay of moving averages.
 These moving averages are the estimated 1st moment (the mean) and the 2nd raw moment (the uncentered variance) of the gradient.
-Kingma et al.~\cite{kingma2014adam} observed that since the moving averages are initialized as zeros, their estimates are biased towards zero.
-This is particularly noticeable during the initial time-steps and especially when the decay rates are small.
-Therefore, they apply a bias corection to obtain $\hat{m}_{t}, \hat{v}_{t}$.
-The bias corrected estimates are then used to take a time-step $\nabla_{t}$ in parameter space which is equal to $\alpha \cdot \hat{m}_{t}/(\sqrt{\hat{v}_{t}})$.
+Since the moving averages are initialized to zeros, their estimates are biased towards zero.
+This is particularly noticeable during the initial time-steps and when the decay rates are small.
+Therefore, a bias correction factor is applied to obtain $\hat{m}_{t}, \hat{v}_{t}$.
+The bias corrected estimates are then used to take a time-step $\Delta_{t}$ in parameter space which is equal to $\alpha \cdot \hat{m}_{t}/(\sqrt{\hat{v}_{t}}+\epsilon)$.
 As the learning rate $\alpha$ is responsible for selecting the magnitude of these parameter space steps, it can be adapted in such a way so that the optima is reached in few iterations.